cyrillglockner/bonsaiai.github.io/source/includes/_sim-scale-guide.html.md

 az acr login --resource-group <your-resource-group> --name <your-acr>
 ```

-Use the Azure CLI for logging into your Azure Container Registry.
+Use the Azure CLI to log into your Azure Container Registry.
 You need your
 Azure Subscription-ID, Azure Resource-Group and ACR-ID at this point.

 ```